gavD/step-by-step-web-apps-with-lithium-php/_posts/2010-12-19-unscientific_benchmarking.markdown

 What we need to do now is figure out roughly how much computar machines we need to make our application run!
 It depends on a lot of factors - most notably, how many users we are likely to need to support.

-If we assume we have 1000 staff, and that 10% of them want to use this application at once, what we can do is benchmark the application and work out roughly how many servers we'd need.
+If we assume we have 1000 Employees, and that 10% of them want to use this application at once, what we can do is benchmark the application and work out roughly how many servers we'd need.

 > It's a really bad idea to GUESS at how much our application can handle.
 If you want to know more about this, there's a chapter on it in my book, [Deal With It: Attitude for Coders](https://leanpub.com/dealwithit).